Best AI Writing Tools for Everyday Use — Tested & Compared

 Free plan

-✅ Yes — limited access to GPT-5 series models with usage caps; Plus plan at $20/month for expanded access and priority speed
+✅ Yes — limited access to AI models with usage caps; Plus plan at $20/month for expanded access and priority speed

 Bottom line: If you want one tool that does a bit of everything reasonably well, ChatGPT is the safest starting point.
 It’s the Swiss Army knife of AI writing tools — and you can test the core experience for free before spending anything.